 - The Tampere region, Finland – Calling Finland the land of a thousand lakes is a huge understatement.
 The Tampere region alone has over 2,500 lakes!
 Take your kids to see Santa himself and fish a different lake every day.

 So, what do you think, is ice fishing something you’d like to try?
-Do you know of any other locations that are great for this fishing technique?
 Let us know in the comments below or find a guide near you and start catching fish!